hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 ## negative and print exposure

+parameters: set `enlarger` to `negative` to output the negative, `ev film` and `ev paper` are the negative exposure and print exposure

-here are some test-strips to introduce the capability of the simulation.
-The overall imaging process is split in two steps: negative and print. two different exposures can be controlled, and color filters in the enlarger can balance the colors of the print. here are virtual scans of Kodak Gold 200 at
+here are some test-strips to introduce the capability of the simulation. the overall imaging process is split in two steps: negative and print. two different exposures can be controlled, and color filters in the enlarger can balance the colors of the print. here are virtual scans of Kodak Gold 200 at